 Tone and style are not refined yet but there is an awareness of pronunciation and what it entails.

-An intermediate level students have generally enough knowledge of the language to branch out to more specific English courses, such as Business English or English for Academic Purposes.
+An intermediate level student has generally enough knowledge of the language to branch out to more specific English courses, such as Business English or English for Academic Purposes.

 At Upper-Intermediate level students have an effective, but not perfect, use of English.
 They can take part in extended conversations on a wide range of topics.
 If they don't know the appropriate term for something they are able to find a way of describing it.
 They have a knowledge of some idiomatic English and colloquial expressions.
 All main areas of English grammar have been covered at this level.